ycpcs/cs496-spring2014/labs/lab01.md

 Because this servlet accepts **GET** requests and takes its parameters as part of the URL, you can access and test this servlet directly from a web browser.

-For example, a request the the URL
+For example, a request to the URL

 > http://localhost:8081/op/?type=ADDITION&first=3&second=4.5